Kaylotura/buster-world/proposal.md

 **Buster World** is a web application that allows players to take on the role of an enthusiastic explorer-hero, seeking to pop the demoralizing bubbles that are tormenting the world in  a location-based augmented reality game.
 Some major inspirations for this game are Ingress, Pokemon Go, and [Buster Bros](https://www.youtube.com/watch?v=ulfIohdFv08).

 Upon starting up Buster World the player sees a start screen, where they can press the start button to begin.
 Once they’ve begun, they will need to enter a unique name of 1 - 20 characters which will be used to record their score.
 Their screen will then render a map in real time based on their GPS location, with a Buster Character icon centered at their location.
-They may spin the character icon to point in different directions by implementing commands from a control pad-button displayed.
+They may rotate the character icon to face in different directions by implementing commands from a control pad-button displayed.
 They can also fire grapples at nearby bubbles in attempt to pop them.
 There will be several large bouncing bubbles that display on screen that will bounce around the character’s local area.
-Buildings will be hard objects that the character will be able to fire grapples to create a line of chain between themself and the bubble.
-The chain pops bubbles into smaller faster bubbles, but is disrupted by bubbles and buildings.
-There will also be randomly generated food items and grapple power-ups that will aid the player in racking up a high score.
+Character will be able to launch grappling hooks with a tailing chain that pops bubbles into smaller faster bubbles, but is disrupted by bubbles.
+For each bubble popped, the character's score increases.

 ## Specific Functionality